How did Hull celebrate the end of the war?

 These names have not been indexed but are organised as Japanese camps, Italian camps, Oflags, Stalag Luft camps and by Stalag camp number.
 Within these, the names are organised alphabetically by surname.
 The name and rank is given but not the regiment served in.

 These records are now catalogued and copies of the original list of names placed with the catalogue in the History Centre searchroom.

-The Yorkshire Film Archive has placed extracts of two films - the Hull Victory Celebrations and the Peace Day 1946 online.
+The Yorkshire Film Archive has placed a film of Hull Victory Celebrations online.